 Finally, I will talk about the stone that was cut without human hands.
 Before that, it is prudent to note that the stone stuck the image in the feet and not the head.
 To be cut without hands means that the setting up of the stone kingdom is done without human power, it is the doing of Lord (see Heb 11.9).
 Notice the following text: “Jesus saith unto them, Did ye never read in the scriptures, The stone which the builders rejected, the same is become the head of the corner: this is the Lord’s doing, and it is marvellous in our eyes?
 And whosoever shall fall on this stone shall be broken: but on whomsoever it shall fall, it will grind him to powder.
 Matthew 21:42,44

 So Christ the chief cornerstone shall fall on the image of human kingdoms and they shall be broken and become like chaff; those who in their life time made a choice to fall on the stone and be broken- meaning they have given their life to Christ- will not make part of these kingdoms and will therefore make part of the new kingdom which Christ shall set up.
 “Wherefore also it is contained in the scripture, Behold, I lay in Sion a chief corner stone, elect, precious: and he that believeth on him shall not be confounded. ” 1 Peter 2.6 The mountain from which the stone is cut is Mount Zion, which represents the kingdom of God.
 For example in Revelation 14, Christ is seen standing with the redeemed on Mount Zion.

 What we do not get from Daniel 2 is that the clay/iron mingled kingdom received a deadly wound at the same time only to resurrect again at a later time.
-It just points out that the stone will strike the image at the feet that is at the time when such a church-state kingdom is ruling.
+This points out that the stone will strike the image at the feet at the time when such a church-state kingdom is ruling.
 It is also key to note that the kingdom of stone came from a completely different origin, it came from outside of the world systems.